Switcheo/tradehub/SETUP.md

 - `switcheod gasstation` runs a service that helps users to create Ethereum wallets and deposit transactions - this only needs to be run by exchange operators.
 - `switcheod start -a` runs all the above services.

+The `cosmovisor` binary coordinates node upgrades, which automatically transition to the upgraded binary upon reaching the upgrade blockheight.
+You will run `cosmovisor` instead of `switcheod` and arguements passed to `cosmovisor` command will be passed to `switcheod`.

 ## Requirements

 Nodes that serve public APIs (running `persistence` and `reset-api`, or `ws-api`) need the following databases installed.